milindmadhukar/Martin-Garrix-Bot/README.md

 This project was written in `Python 3`

-The bot was primarily built upon the [discord.py](https://github.com/Rapptz/discord.py) module, and `Postgres` for the database. `Asyncpg` was used to establish connections to the database.
+The bot was primarily built upon the [disnake](https://github.com/DisnakeDev/disnake) API wrapper, and `Postgres` for the database. `Asyncpg` was used to establish connections to the database.

 The bot also uses `YouTube` and `Reddit` APIs for certain functionality.